[1] 1 2 3 4

 If you know the name of a function, entering a question mark followed by the function name in the Console pane will display its documentation in the Viewer pane:

-For help on binary operator (e.g. +
+For help on binary operator (e.g. +, *, ==), surround it with backticks:

-If you are not sure which function to use, you can search using only part of the name with apropos()
+If you are not sure which function to use, you can search using only part of the name with apropos():

 ## [1] ".colMeans" ".rowMeans" "colMeans"